 Pumpkin overnight oats are what fall breakfast dreams are made of.
 These oats are made with pumpkin puree, greek yogurt, pumpkin spice, and sweetened with just the right amount of pure maple syrup.
 It’s truly like fall in a jar!
 If you wait all year to enjoy pumpkin spice, then make sure to put this wholesome delicious breakfast on the meal plan.

 As many of you know, overnight oats have been a staple breakfast recipe on my meal plan for well over six years.
-You’ll often see them show up ever week during my weekly meal prep routine.
+You’ll often see them show up every week during my weekly meal prep routine.

 I have another overnight oats recipe to share with you and I have to say I am very excited about this one.
 With the fall season falling upon us, I really wanted to make an oatmeal recipe for breakfast with one of my favorite fall ingredients: pumpkin.